 To analyse more recent trends as well as differences across the four nations of the UK, this report also uses data from the Office for National Statistics (ONS) for England and Wales, the Northern Ireland Statistics and Research Agency (NISRA), and National Records of Scotland (NRS) between 2010 and 2021.
 Using data from the four nations allows us to examine data from a longer time period and differences between the nations in the rate of deaths and efforts to reduce them.

-Stillbirth, neonatal and extended perinatal mortality rates declined in the UK between 2013 and 2020
+Figure 1.
+Stillbirth, neonatal and extended perinatal mortality rates across the UK, between 2013 and 2020